kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md

 \(ix\) A certification that the registration is complete and accurate and that, if the carrier is engaged in foreign air transportation, or participating in an interline agreement, it subscribes to the terms of Agreement 18900 (*see* OST Form 4523).

-\(2\) A certificate of insurance (OST Form 6410) which is currently effective (or in case of initial registration, is to become effective), as defined in part 205 of this chapter;
+\(2\) A certificate of insurance (OST Form 6410) which is currently effective (or in case of initial registration, is to become effective), as defined in [[Volume 4/A Economic regulations/0205 Aircraft accident liability insurance.md|part 205 of this chapter]];

 \(3\) An 8 dollar (\$8) registration filing fee in the form of a check, draft, or postal money order payable to the Department of Transportation.